Laboratory-Imaging/GA3-examples/README.md

 > [!NOTE]
 >
-> All the older examples should work in the newest version.
+> All the examples for older versions should work in the newest versions.

-## Examples for NIS-Elements version 7.01 and NIS-Express version 2.01 (coming soon)
+## NIS-Elements version 7.01 and NIS-Express version 2.01 (coming soon)

 There is a new [online documentation for NIS-Express](https://nis-express-help.laboratory-imaging.com).
 As the [GA3](https://nis-express-help.laboratory-imaging.com/docs/guide/ga3/) functionality is exactly the same as in NIS-Elements